Welcome to Bookkeeping Basics Key Financial Metrics. Do you know how to handle the essential functions of your business?

 knowing the purpose and understanding the numbers in your Balance Sheet and

-your Cash Flows statements.
+your Cash Flow statements.

-Revenue is value, fuel and measurement for your business
+Revenue is value, fuel and measurement for your business.

 The strategic business leader is concerned first and foremost with the equity value of the business.
 This is determined by your Balance Sheet.
 The value of your equity is in direct proportion to how well your business runs.
 And how well your business runs is directly impacted by the effectiveness of the accounts payable and accounts receivables systems you have in place, as well as the productivity and operational cost-effectiveness.

-Revenue is also the essential fuel that runs your business.
+Predictive Revenue is also the essential fuel that runs your business.
 Every activity in your business either consumes or generates money directly, or indirectly.
 If your business burns through more money than it is generating, you won’t have a business for long.
 Money must be coming in at a greater rate than it is going out.

 measurement, or quantification, is essential for you to know how your business